-8.23 For evaluating the fault related tsunami hazards, the coastal subsidence should be estimated.
-A paleotsunami study should be conducted within the near region to understand the history of tsunamis on the coast.
-These studies may be part of the seismic hazard study or the tsunami hazard study but in any case, the work should be coordinated.
+8.23 For evaluating the fault related tsunami hazards, the coastal subsidence and uplift should be estimated.
+A palaeo-tsunami study should be conducted within the near region to understand the history of tsunamis on the coast.
+These studies may be part of the seismic hazard study or the tsunami hazard study but, in any case, the studies should be coordinated.